 How to prepare and complete 200 Km Brevet (My first brevet ride)

 I just completed my 200 km brevet ride last Sunday i.e. 4th November 2018.
 In this article, I would take you through my journey on preparing and completing my 200 km brevet ride.
 First, let’s get familiar with few terminologies which will come handy in understanding the concept of brevets.
-This article is an extension to my previous article about long-distance cycling.
+This article is an extension of my previous article about long-distance cycling.
+Let me also shed light on Audax India, the body who organizes these rides.

 Few Important Terms